arahangua/gnn_prediction_sn/README.md

 # Using Graph neural networks to predict single neuron firing rate responses in in-vitro networks

-This repo stores both computing scripts and data used to generate results in the paper: (link)
+This repo stores both computing scripts and data used to generate results in the paper: https://www.frontiersin.org/articles/10.3389/fninf.2022.1032538/full

 # Installation